rochester-rcl/specify7-docker/README.md

 - If you want to use your own data for WebPortal, replace `webportal/export.zip` with your own export file.
 Be sure to name it `export.zip`.
 You can use the Specify Data Export tool to create a Web Portal export zip file ([see the Specify 6 Data Export documentation](https://www.sustain.specifysoftware.org/wp-content/uploads/2017/03/Using-the-Specify-Web-Portal.pdf))

 - **[For Windows hosts only]** Go to Docker settings and enable access to the C drive.
-Then go ahead and restore Docker
+Then go ahead and restart Docker
 ![](./docker_settings.png)

 - Build the Docker image and start the container.
 Building process can take about than 15 minutes